testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 2.
-Approach the API under test using a HTTP client (e.g. axios, not supertest)
+Approach the API under test using a library that is solely HTTP client (e.g. axios, not supertest)

 🏷&nbsp; **Tags:** `#basic, #strategic`